HOW AIRFLARE WORKS

 The various technologies we use rely on one or both of those radios to be listening and responsive to AirFlare Search Technology carried by Search and Rescue teams looking for you.
 Unless you need to preserve your phone’s battery for a multi-day outing, we also recommend keeping your cellular data on to take advantage of AirFlare’s on-grid rescue features.

-No. Wi-Fi and Bluetooth detection is a passive activity that consumes virtually zero power.
-When your phone has Wi-Fi and Bluetooth enabled, it only “listens” for signals and only broadcasts a response when it comes within range of a signal it recognizes.
-With AirFlare, your phone is listening for a signal from a search team searching specifically for you.
+No. Unlike cellular service detection, Wi-Fi and Bluetooth detection, is a passive activity that consumes virtually zero power.
+When your phone has Wi-Fi and Bluetooth enabled, it essentially only “listens” for signals and only broadcasts a response when it comes within range of a signal it recognizes.
+With AirFlare, your phone is listening for a signal from a Search and Rescue team searching specifically for you.